Your resume has two main purposes:

 2. To build enough interest in the mind of the Hiring Manager that he or she invites you for a job interview.
 Your resume needs to position you as the uniquely qualified job candidate that can be a hero in their job.

-Here’s how you grab attention with a first-rate Career Story.
+You have to grab attention with a first-rate Career Story.
 Tell a brief, interesting story that links you directly to the Hiring Manager’s needs.

 Use descriptive words that show energy, action, and tell a winning story of a successful person.
 (Describe yourself as the hero!)